mandyw14/branchout/README.md

 This is a file for a dashboard to be embedded into a website to search for authors from a publications file.
+It includes a chatbot.